 Grasping how idols relate to our fears requires knowing what an idol is and how they differ from God.
 At its core, idolatry involves people attempting to take care of themselves based upon mistaken convictions such as, “this will provide me lasting security” or “this will give me genuine significance.”
 Thus the umbrella of idolatry encompasses anything a person might invest in or devote oneself to because he or she falsely believes this world or these gods provide the answer for life.

 This is the notion of idolatry that scripture exudes.
 Hosea, for example, decried ancient Israel’s false belief that Baal had provided them with the necessities of life (Hosea 2:5,13,8).
 Jeremiah exposed idolatry’s inevitable failure to keep its promises with the graphic metaphor of “broken cisterns” (Jeremiah 2:11-13).
 Paul pierced to the heart of idolatry’s nature when he identified greed as being idolatry (Ephesians 5:5, Colossians 3:5).
-Greed is not just seeking excess; it is the driving hunger.
+Greed is not just seeking excess; it entails the promises fueling the driving hunger.
 In so doing, Paul unveiled the reality of a thriving modern pantheon rivaling that of ancient Greece.

 The pantheon of greed cannot exist without the conviction that this world can provide what I need.
 Idols along with the insatiable appetites they spawn are as numerous as the beliefs people possess about what creates security and significance.
 We are tempted to believe that by devoting ourselves and investing in education, portfolios, friendships, accomplishments, social influence, acquisitions, legacies, and so forth, we will be OK.